ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 <div id="signInDiv"></div>
 ```

-The google.accounts.id.initialize functiondefines the initialization and behavior of the Sign-in process.
+The `google.accounts.id.initialize` function defines the initialization and behavior of the sign-in process:

-- The `client_id` defines [OAuth 2.0 Client ID](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid), which is necessary.
+- The `client_id` specifies the [OAuth 2.0 Client ID](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid), which is necessary.
-- The `callback` defines a JavaScript callback function upon a successful sign-in on the Google side.
+- The `callback` defines a JavaScript callback function for a successful sign-in on Google's side.
-- The`ux_mode` defines the mode of Google's sign-in page, which we want to be 'popup' instead of 'redirect'.
+- The `ux_mode` sets Google's sign-in page mode, preferred to be 'popup' instead of 'redirect'.

-The `google.accounts.id.renderButton` division defines the presentation style of the Sign-in with Google button.
+The `google.accounts.id.renderButton` function defines the presentation style of the Sign in with Google button:

-- The `data-auto_prompt="false` determines whether to display One tap or not.
+- Setting `data-auto_prompt="false"` determines whether to display One Tap or not.

 The `google.accounts.id.prompt` method displays the One Tap prompt.